Emergence-as-Code as a Foundation for Self-Governing Reliable Systems: Introduction and Problem

+Cloud-native platforms excel at desired-state configuration: versioned specifications are reconciled by controllers.
+Reliability practice has adopted the same style for atomic \slos, error budgets, and burn-rate alerts~\cite{beyer2016sre,beyer2018sreworkbook,google_alerting}.
+OpenSLO and tools such as Sloth and Pyrra make per-service objectives ergonomic in Git-based workflows~\cite{openslo,sloth,pyrra}.
+Yet users experience journeys rather than individual services.
+A checkout objective is induced by the current call graph, routing policy, payment redundancy, timeout/fallback settings, and shared failure modes.
+A service also cannot be more reliable than its critical dependencies~\cite{treynor2017calculus}, but which dependencies are critical changes as the system evolves.

-The gap is not a tooling accident.
-A journey is a network of interacting services and its behavior cannot be reconstructed from per-service summaries alone~\cite{anderson1972more}.
-Three forces dominate. \textbf{(i) Shared fate.} Redundancy only helps when replicas are not correlated; in practice microservices share zones, clusters, CI/CD, libraries, and quotas, and common-cause failures can dominate~\cite{jones2012ccf,iec61078,vesely1981faulttree}. \textbf{(ii) Control-flow.} Journeys include conditional paths, hedging, timeouts with fallback, and partial success; objectives are defined over a distribution of executions, not a single path. \textbf{(iii) Tail latency.} Quantiles do not compose; accurate reasoning needs distributions and causal structure~\cite{dean2013tail,zhang2023latenseer}.
+This is not only a tooling omission.
+A journey is a network of interacting services whose behavior cannot be reconstructed from local summaries alone; in Anderson's phrase, ``more is different''~\cite{anderson1972more}.
+Three effects dominate. \textbf{Shared fate}: redundancy helps only when alternatives are not correlated, while microservices commonly share zones, clusters, rollout units, libraries, quotas, or external providers~\cite{iec61078,vesely1981faulttree,jones2012ccf}. \textbf{Control flow}: journeys contain branches, hedges, joins, timeouts, and fallbacks. \textbf{Tail latency}: quantiles do not compose, and small component tails amplify across distributed execution~\cite{dean2013tail}.
+The result is a synchronization tax: teams keep local \slos green while journey objectives drift in dashboards, spreadsheets, or release heuristics.